-- As an institution of higher education, which values academic freedom, the University is committed to promoting and positively encouraging free debate and enquiry.
-This means that it accommodates a wide range of views, political as well as academic, even when they are unpopular, controversial or provocative. - In any event, the University has an explicit duty in law to take such steps as are reasonably practicable to ensure that freedom of speech within the law is secured for members, students, employees and visiting speakers.
+- 18.1 As an institution of higher education, which values academic freedom, the University is committed to promoting and positively encouraging free debate and enquiry.
+This means that it accommodates a wide range of views, political as well as academic, even when they are unpopular, controversial or provocative. - 18.2 In any event, the University has an explicit duty in law1 to take such steps as are reasonably practicable to ensure that freedom of speech within the law is secured for members, students, employees and visiting speakers.
 This duty includes a responsibility to ensure that the use of University premises is not denied to any individual or group on the grounds of the belief or views of that individual or any member of that group or on the grounds of the policy or objectives of the group.
-The University is, however, under no legal obligation to allow meetings to be open to members of the public. - 18.3 This does not mean that the right to freedom of expression is unfettered.
+The University it, however, under no legal obligation to allow meetings to be open to members of the public. - 18.3 This does not mean that the right to freedom of expression is unfettered.
 It is limited, for example, by laws to protect national security and public safety, for the prevention of disorder or crime, for the protection of the reputation or rights of others, and to prevent the disclosure of information received in confidence.
-A speaker from an organisation proscribed by law would therefore not be allowed.
-A significant strand in the regulatory framework is the duty (under the Race Relations (Amendment) Act 2000) to promote good relations between persons of different racial groups. - 18.4 The Counter-Terrorism and Security Act 2015 also imposes a duty on the University to have due regard to the need to prevent people from being drawn into terrorism.
-This Code of Practice fulfils the requirement in the Prevent Duty for Universities to have policies and procedures in place for the management of events on Campus and use of the University's premises. - 18.5Freedom of expression also has to be set in the context of the University's values, and the values of a civilised, democratic, inclusive society.
+A speaker from an organisation proscribed by law would therefore not be allowed. - 18.4 The Counter-Terrorism and Security Act 2015 also imposes a duty on the University to have due regard to the need to prevent people from being drawn into terrorism.
+This Regulation fulfils the requirement in the Prevent Duty for Universities to have policies and procedures in place for the management of events on Campus and use of the University's premises. - 18.5 The University shall have regard to its legislative obligations relating to the following:- - Equality and Diversity - Human Rights - Criminal Law (including anti-terrorism and public order) - Education - Civil law claims including those relating to libel, slander and defamation - Health and Safety - Harassment the values of a civilised, democratic, inclusive society.
 The University expects speakers and those taking part in protest activities to respect those values, to be sensitive to the diversity of its inclusive community, and to show respect to all sections of that community.
-These precepts include the way in which views are expressed and the form of any protest activities. - 18.6In considering whether or not to permit its premises to be used for a particular event, the University has to consider:- - whether the views or ideas to be put forward (or the manner of their expression) - ~ infringe the rights of others, or - ~ discriminate against them, or - constitute views that risk drawing people into terrorism or are shared by terrorist groups.
-For the avoidance of doubt, the definition of terrorism above is that as set out in the Terrorism Act 2000 (or as subsequently amended).
+These precepts include the way in which views are expressed and the form of any protest activities.